monasca/fluentd-monasca/README.md

 # fluentd-monasca
-Fluentd output plugin for monasca
+Fluentd output plugin for the Monasca API.

+Note that this does not support the Monasca Log API which has been deprecated.
+If you wish to use the Monasca Log API, please use release 0.1.1.

 ## Requirements
 * `ruby`